CU-Robotics/buff-code/README.md

 ## CHANGES
 *Changes include all PRs that modify the directory structure, the installed binaries and any changes that will effect workspace usage*
+ - Version 0.05
+   - Date: February 19, 2022
+   - Editor: Mitchell D Scott
+   - Status: Mostly tested (docker, run, all sub-systems)
+   - Description:
+      - Moved some folders into buffpy for smoother install
+      - began setup for multi-agent install
+      - crosshair model loading, predictions and debug looks ok
+      - small gdrive improvements (can set the name of a downloaded file and download files instead of folders)
  - Version 0.04
    - Date: January 11, 2022
    - Editor: Mitchell D Scott